 Male adult rats of the TNO-Wistar strain with a mean body weight of 200g were starved 16 h before and 3 h after treatment.
-Ro 543 (2-chloro-6-methyl -3- amino- aminophenolhydro-chloride) was dissolved in aqua dest. to yield concentrations in the range 2.5 to 9.95 %.
-The dosage volume of 20 ml/kg body weight was administered by gavage.
-Five doses in the range 0.501 to 1.99 g/kg body weight were administered to groups of 10 and 20 animals respectively (20 animals for the 1250 mg/kg bw dose, all other doses 10 animals).
+Ro 543 (2-chloro-6-methyl-3-amino-aminophenol-hydro-chloride) was dissolved in aqua dest. to yield concentrations in the range 2.5 to 9.95 %.
+The dosage volume of 20 ml/kg bw was administered by gavage.
+Five doses in the range 0.501 to 1.99 g/kg bw were administered to groups of 10 and 20 animals respectively (20 animals for the 1250 mg/kg bw dose, all other doses 10 animals).
 All together 60 animals were used.
 During the observation period of 14 days record was kept of mortalities and signs of toxicity twice a day.
 At the day of administration repeated observations have been made.

-Already at the lowest dose of 0.5~g/kg all animals had signs of reaction to treatment like apathy, staggering, accelerated breathing and prone position.
+Already at the lowest dose of 0.5~g/kg bw, all animals had signs of reaction to treatment like apathy, staggering, accelerated breathing and prone position.
 Later on the animals suffered from hampered breathing.
 The excreted urine was coloured yellow-orange.
-No death occurred at a dose of 0.5~g/kg and one death at a dose of 1.00~g/kg.
-In the dose range of
+No death occurred at a dose of 0.5~g/kg bw and one death at a dose of 1.00~g/kg bw.
+In the dose range of 1.25~to 1.90~g/kg bw, 8~and 9~deaths respectively were observed.

-1.25 to 1.99 g/kg 8 and 9 deaths respectively were observed.
 Death occurred from within one to twenty four hours after treatment.

-From these data, the acute median lethal dose (LD50) and its 95% confidence limits to rats of 2-chloro-6-methyl-3-aminophenol hydrochloride were calculated to 1.36~(1.21-1.54)~g/kg.
+From these data, the acute median lethal dose (LD50) and its 95% confidence limits to rats of 2-chloro-6-methyl-3-aminophenol were calculated to 1.36 (1.21-1.54) g/kg bw.